ignatandrei/patterns/src/patternsSite/docs/patterns/AbstractFactory.md

 ## Homework

-Imagine you want to produce loggers.
-You have a logger that logs to a file and a logger that logs to a console and a Nothing Logger - a logger that does nothing.
-Implement an abstract factory that will allow you to create a logger factory that will create a logger that logs to a file or to a console or nothing.
+Imagine you want to produce loggers.    <br />
+You have a logger that logs to a file and a logger that logs to a console and a Nothing Logger - a logger that does nothing.    <br />
+Implement an abstract factory that will allow you to create a logger factory that will create a logger that logs to a file or to a console or nothing.    <br />